David Schultz, M.D.

 Interests

-His interests include minimally invasive laparoscopic surgery, vascular surgery, throacic surgery, retroperitoneal spine surgery, trauma surgery and emergency medical services.
+His interests include minimally invasive laparoscopic surgery, robotic surgery, vascular surgery, endovascular surgery, throacic surgery, retroperitoneal spine surgery, trauma surgery and emergency medical services.
 He is the Co-Medical Director of Theda Star Aeromedical and is on the executive council at the Fox Valley Regional Trauma Advisory Counsil.
 He is also a state reviewer for Level III Trauma Center Verificationin Wisconsin.

 In addition to his busy practice, Dr. Schultz enjoys spending time with his family, golfing and aviation.